 Whether it’s for dental cleaning, checkup or tooth extraction, most people go to the general dental practitioner for all their health care needs.
 These dentists have been trained to provide dental services to young and old alike, treating healthy and not-so-healthy mouths.
 However, just like every other branch of medicine, dentistry has become more specialized, separate creative fields of practice for specific dental care needs.

 When your dentist checks your overall oral health condition, sometimes, they see something that will make them recommend that you see a specialist.
-The specialist has advanced knowledge about the specific concern that you may have.
+The specialist has good knowledge about the specific concern that you may have.
 Their knowledge and skills are essential for the restoration and maintenance of your oral health condition.
 The Canadian Dental Association (CDA) now recognizes nine dental specializations in Canada.
 Here are some of them in a list:

 · Dental Public Health